Permutation-Invariant Quantum Codes with Transversal Generalized Phase Gates: Finding New Codes

-If $3 \nmid b$ then these implement $\BD_{2b}$ transversally, otherwise they implement $\BD_{2b/3}$ transversally.
-These codes outperform all stabilizer codes in the sense that they transversally implement a binary dihedral group other than $\Q^{(r)} = \BD_{2^r}$, a feat which is impossible for any stabilizer code by \cref{prop:exoticBDgroups} (cf. \cite{us1}).
+If $3$ does not divide $b$ then the code implements $\BD_{2b}$ transversally, otherwise it implements $\BD_{2b/3}$ transversally.
+So for all $ b $ not of the form $ 2^r $ or $ 3(2^r) $ these codes transversally implement a binary dihedral group other than $\Q^{(r)} = \BD_{2^r}$, a feat which is impossible for any stabilizer code by \cref{prop:exoticBDgroups} (cf. \cite{us1}).

-On the other hand, suppose $2b = 2^r$, then the same construction above yields a family of codes whose transversal group $ \G $ is the generalized quaternion group $\Q^{(r)} = \BD_{2^r}$.
+On the other hand, suppose $2b = 2^r$, then this construction yields a family of codes whose transversal gate group $ \Glog $ is the generalized quaternion group $\Q^{(r)} = \BD_{2^r}$.